-Why anyone and everyone can benefit whichever technique you use…
+Why anyone and everyone can benefit from whichever technique you use.

-Meditation was and still is, an essential part of Eastern spiritual traditions such as Buddhism, Taoism, and Hinduism, as well as Christian and other spiritual traditions whereby aspects of silent, spoken or chanted prayer, are used.
+Meditation was an essential part of Eastern spiritual traditions such as Buddhism, Taoism, Hinduism, and Christian and other spiritual traditions whereby aspects of silent, spoken, or chanted prayer are used.

-With or without the religious context, meditation focuses on self-awareness and actualization and is used to promote a sense of well-being.
+With or without the religious context, meditation focuses on self-awareness and actualization and promotes a sense of well-being.

-Meditation has now hit the mainstream, and as a result, it’s been defined in a variety of ways – moment-to-moment awareness, being in the here and now, and relaxing into the present.
+Meditation has now hit the mainstream, and as a result, it’s been defined in various ways – moment-to-moment awareness, being in the here and now, and relaxing into the present.

-We have come to equate meditation with ‘good feeling’ emotions such as joy, happiness, and relaxation.
+We have equated meditation with ‘good feeling’ emotions such as joy, happiness, and relaxation.